babakfp/vscode-pretty-styles/README.md

 ## Limitations

 -   It only works on Windows OS.
 -   It only works on my system.
-I don't know if it will work on other people's computers.
+I don't know if it will work on your computer!

     Windows specifications: